theforeman/foreman-documentation/guides/README.md

 Its value can be set either to "foreman-el" or "satellite":

 	ifeval::["{build}" == "katello"]
-	NOTE: This part is only relevant for deployments with Katello plug-in. endif::[]
+	NOTE: This part is only relevant for deployments with Katello plugin. endif::[]

 This syntax does not allow multiple conditionals, in that case use, now preferred, `ifdef` syntax:

 	ifdef::katello[]
-	NOTE: This part is only relevant for deployments with Katello plug-in. endif::[]
+	NOTE: This part is only relevant for deployments with Katello plugin. endif::[]

 Use comma for logic "or":

 	ifdef::katello,satellite[]
-	NOTE: This part is only relevant for deployments with Katello plug-in or in Satellite environment. endif::[]
+	NOTE: This part is only relevant for deployments with Katello plugin or in Satellite environment. endif::[]

 Some files are included in different contexts, there are attributes to find the correct context.
 In these cases use both `ifdef` and `ifeval`: